 Law students have the opportunity to pursue scholarly writing as part of the UNM School of Law academic program.
 The library supports the publication and preservation of student scholarship

-UNM Law students may electronically submit articles to individual or multiple law journals.
-Article submission fees are paid by the School of Law.
+UNM Law students may electronically submit articles to individual or multiple law journals via Scholastica.
+Students work collaboratively with a UNM Law faculty member to narrow their submission list to no more than ten journals.
+Submission fees are paid by the School of Law.

-For an up-to-date list of publications and their submission policies, please see the continuously-updated article: Allen K. Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals.
+For a continuously updated list of publications and all their submission policies, please see: Allen K. Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals.

 For a ranking of law journals by citation count, please see the Law Journals: Submissions & Ranking website of the Washington & Lee University Law Library.